Unilateral Choice-of-Law Clauses

 Conclusion

 The appeal of unilateral choice-of-law clauses is easy to see.
 They give the party drafting the contract the flexibility to choose the governing law after the dispute arises.
 The question is whether these provisions are enforceable.
-Until parties start writing unilateral choice-of-law clauses into their contracts in greater numbers, thereby generating litigation where the question is squarely presented to the courts, this question will remain unanswered.
+Until parties start writing unilateral choice-of-law clauses into their contracts in greater numbers, thereby generating litigation where the question is squarely presented to the courts, this question will likely remain unanswered.